djraval/Modal-Scripts/modal-dev-ref/docs/guide/webhooks.md

 Now, as before, when you deploy this script as a Modal App, you get a URL for your app that you can hit:

-The `allow_concurrent_inputs` argument enables a single container to process multiple inputs at once, taking advantage of the asynchronous event loops in ASGI applications.
+The `@modal.concurrent` decorator enables a single container to process multiple inputs at once, taking advantage of the asynchronous event loops in ASGI applications.
 See this guide for details.